JNKHunter/insight/README.md

 * Once each line is processed, we output each report by calling outputResults() on each feature object.

 ### Hosts.java
-* Parses each host out from log entries and stores them in a hashmap.
-This makes lookups by Host/IP a log(n) operation.
+* Parses hosts out from log entries and stores each host in a Hashmap.
+A Hashmap allows for log(n) by Host/IP a log(n).
 * The hashmap uses the host (ip or hostname) as the key, and number of occurrences as the value.
-* We want to avoid sorting a large number of hosts by number of occurrences, so when we're ready to output, we create a priority queue to store  the top X hosts.
+* We want to avoid sorting a large number of hosts by number of requests, so when we're ready to output, we create a priority queue to store the top X hosts.
 By peeking at the root of the pq, we know the minimum of the top 10 requesting hosts so far.
 If we find a larger host request value than the current minimum of the top 10 requesting hosts, we remove the root of the pq, and add the new host and value to the pq.
 * :fire:**Bonus top hosts feature!**:fire: Return any number of top hosts (not only the top 10).
 The add() method in a pq is an O(log(n)) operation, and peek()/remove() is an O(1) operation.
-This gives us the ability to scale our solution to return the top million or even billion resources, with only a log(n) negative effect on time performance.
+This gives us the ability to scale our solution to return the top million or even billion resources, with only a n + log(n) negative effect on time performance.
-In the constructor, just pass the number of top X hosts you'd like returned.
+In the Hosts() constructor, just pass the number of top X hosts you'd like returned.

 ### Resources.java
 * Similar to Hosts.java, we parse out each resource from log entries and store them in a hashmap.
 This makes lookups